google/capillary/demo/README.md

    1. (on server) send that ciphertext to the demo Android app via FCM.

-   1. (on client) decrypt the received ciphertext using Capillary SDK.
+   1. (on client) decrypt the received ciphertext using the Capillary library.
 This step can be summarized as:
       ```java
       byte[] ciphertext = ... // The ciphertext received through FCM.
       Context context = ... // The current app context.
-      String keychainId = ... // Some identifier for the key pair.
+      String keychainId = ... // The identifier for the key pair.
       CapillaryHandler handler = ... // An implementation of CapillaryHandler interface.
       Object extra = ... // Any extra information to be passed back to the handler.